dotnet/orleans/src/Documentation/Advanced-Concepts/Transactions.md

 ## Programming Model

 For a grain to support transactions, transactional operations on a grain must be marked as being part of a transaction using the “Transaction” attribute.
-Calls can be marked as “Required”, meaning the call can take part in a transaction among multiple other grains or as “RequiresNew” indicating that it will already start its own transaction.
+A call can be marked as “Required”, meaning that the call will take part in the caller's transaction, or if the caller is not running a transaction, then the call will start a new transaction.
+If a call is marked as “RequiresNew”, then it will always start a new transaction, even if the caller is executing within a transaction.

 Example: